 Like most online fashion shopping sites, there’s also suggestions of what might go well with this product (cross-selling).
-Though the algorithm suggestion of Converse socks is not particularly inspiring.
+Though the algorithm suggestion of Converse socks isn’t that inspiring.

 There’s also comparable products.
 Which is fine.
-Though again, not a very inspiring selection.
+Though again, not very inspiring.

 Other Converse shoes.
 Great.